What is a gross rating point (GRP)?

 The definition of gross rating point (GRP)

-How to calculate GRP
+The formula used to calculate GRP

 What is a good gross rating point?